My partner thinks I need to go for counselling but I'm not sure, what do you think?

 What do you think you can help me achieve?

 As a counsellor, I don't have an agenda about what you should achieve.
 What we explore in counselling will always be led by you.
 It may be that you come to counselling with a specific situation or set of concerns that you want to work on and so our sessions might be quite focussed.
-Often the work is more complex, we may work on understanding the feelings you bring so that a wider range of choices about how you relate to people and circumstances in your life opens up for you.
+If the work is more complex, we may work on understanding the feelings you bring so that a wider range of choices about how you relate to people and circumstances in your life opens up for you.

 Is there anything we can't talk about?